erikjee/pdal-sys/README.md

 ## Patch ObtainProjectVersion

-The current version is 1.8 and therefor the ObtainProjectVersion won't work correctly, as it assumes a three part version number.
+ObtainProjectVersion assumes a three part version number for pdal.
+When your pdal version has two parts (e.g. 1.8) the build fails.

 It will work when the patch part is ignored in ``` CAPI/cmake/ObtainProjectVersion.cmake ```